RichardForshaw/resume/mkd-blog/docs/blog/articles/2023-04-aws-ses-serverless-email-processing.markdown

  3. Give our lambda some permissions to access S3
  4. Define the function and the trigger event

-Item 1 can be done when you set up your serverless project, and all the info you need is on the [serverless tutoral page](https://www.serverless.com/framework/docs/tutorial).
+Item 1 can be done when you set up your Serverless project, and all the info you need is on the [Serverless tutoral page](https://www.Serverless.com/framework/docs/tutorial).

 ![Locks and Keys](./images/awsses/LocksAndKeys.jpg)